 Ethernet Cable vs Patch Cable: Confusing Question Need to Know

 To illustrate clearly the differences between Ethernet cable and patch cable, the following confusing and frequent-asked questions about them may be helpful.

-No. According to the explanation above, there are various types of Ethernet cables such as optical fiber cable, Ethernet crossover cable and category copper cable.
-They have different specifications and applications.
-For example, optical fiber cable is used for long distances or for applications requiring high bandwidth or electrical isolation.
+No. According to the explanations above, there are various types of Ethernet cables such as optical fiber cable, Ethernet crossover cable and category copper cable.
+Correspondently, each type has different specifications and applications.
+For example, optical fiber cable is used for long distances or applications requiring high bandwidth or electrical isolation.
 While Ethernet crossover cables are used in buildings.

-Straight-through wired cables are most commonly used to connect a host to a client.
-Here take cat5e patch cable as an example.
-The straight-through wired cat5e patch cable is used to connect computers, printers and other network client devices to the router switch or hub (the host device in this instance).
-However, when it comes to fiber patch cable, there is no such thing as straight-through cable.
+Straight-through wired cables are most commonly used to connect a host for a client.
+Here, take cat5e patch cable as an example.
+The straight-through wired cat5e patch cable can connect computers, printers and other network client devices with the router switch or hub (the host device in this instance).
+However, when it comes to fiber patch cable, they don’t have the straight-through cable type.

 Yes.
-In most cases, an Ethernet cable and a patch cable can be the same thing in copper networks.
-But the later is usually shorter to “patch” in from your patch panel to your switch.
+In most cases, the Ethernet cable and patch cable are the same things in copper networks.
+But the later is usually shorter to “patch” from your patch panel to your switch.
 For example, there is a need to use 100ft Cat6 Ethernet patch cable to wiring home network.
 In this situation, the 100ft Cat6 patch cable can be used as Ethernet cable.

-Ethernet cable types are diverse, which is the essential difference between Ethernet cables and patch cables.
-Therefore, when it comes to Ethernet cable vs patch cable, making sense of their types and applications is the key to compare and understand them.
+The type of Ethernet cable is rich.
+This is the essential difference between Ethernet cables and patch cables.
+In that case, when it comes to Ethernet cable vs patch cable, knowing their types and applications is the key to compare them.